Study level

 Description

-Governance is a polysemous word that is used in opposition to government to indicate a less centralized form of power.
-The success of this term probably comes from its ambiguity.
-Indeed, it is a concept sometimes used to question the central executive power (monarchy, company management,...) in a context where it is perceived as hegemonic, sometimes used to claim more government, in a market context perceived as chaotic, but in which the dominant ideology is opposed to a centralized intervention.
-It is thus both a concept for demanding more and less government.
+Governance is a polysemous word, used in opposition to government to indicate a less centralized form of power.
+The term's success probably stems from its ambiguity.
+Indeed, it is a concept sometimes used to challenge central executive power (monarchy, corporate management, etc.) in a context where it is perceived as hegemonic, and sometimes used to call for more government, in a market context perceived as chaotic, but in which the dominant ideology is opposed to centralized intervention.
+It is therefore both a concept for demanding more and less government.

-This course approaches governance from a critical and reflexive angle, with a historical depth that integrates the evolutionary trajectories of public action between globalization, Europeanization on the one hand, and decentralization and territorialization on the other, in contexts of growing uncertainty, global changes and transitions.
+This UE approaches governance from a critical and reflexive angle, with a historical depth that integrates the evolutionary trajectories of public action between globalization and Europeanization on the one hand, and decentralization and territorialization on the other, in contexts of growing uncertainty, global change and transitions.
 In particular, it explores the following questions:

-• Governance?
-Dominant concept, critical approach, institutional, socio-political context, emergence, evolution in a context of global changes?
+- Governance?
+Dominant concept, critical approach, institutional, socio-political context, emergence, evolution in a context of global change?

-• Construction of water policies and governance; Role of concepts and discourses; How can governance modes be influenced or changed?
-Better consideration of collective values promoted by IWRM?
-Importance of long time, historical depth and prospective ?
+- Construction of water policies and governance; Role of concepts and discourses; How can modes of governance be influenced or changed?
+How can collective values promoted by IWRM be better taken into account?
+Importance of the long term, historical depth and foresight?

-• What room for maneuver do the actors have at the local, national and international levels?
-What management strategies for a water territory?
-Illustration of the diversity of modes of governance
+- What room for maneuver do stakeholders have at local, national and international levels?
+What are the strategies for managing a water territory?
+Illustrating the diversity of modes of governance

-• Water as an 'inter-connecting fluid' of actors and ecosystems: what governance of these interactions and their social translation?
+- Water as an 'inter-connecting fluid' for stakeholders and ecosystems: what kind of governance is needed for these interactions and their social translation?

 Objectives

-• To critically explore the dominant concept of governance, understanding the institutional and socio-political context of its emergence and evolution in a context of global changes and transitions.
+- Critically explore the dominant concept of governance, understanding the institutional and socio-political context of its emergence and evolution in a context of global change and transitions.

-• To analyze and understand how water policies are developed and their role in water governance, particularly examining the role of concepts and discourses, and how governance modes can be influenced or changed to better reflect the collective values promoted by IWRM.
+- Analyze and understand how water policies are developed and their role in water governance, examining in particular the role of concepts and discourses, and how modes of governance can be inflected or changed to better take into account the collective values promoted by IWRM.

-• Understand the room for maneuver of actors at the national and international levels and the management strategies of a water territory through examples that illustrate the diversity of governance modes and the relationships between the distribution of power and the costs/benefits associated with a given hydrological regime.
+- Understand the room for maneuver of stakeholders at national and international level and the management strategies of a water territory through examples that illustrate the diversity of modes of governance and the relationships between the distribution of power and the costs/benefits associated with a given hydrological regime.

 Knowledge control